-The 1953 forest cover map from Harper et al. (2007) is a vector map produced by 149 scanning the paper map of Humbert et al. (1965) which was derived from the visual inter-150 pretation of aerial photographies.
-We reprojected the forest cover map of year 1953 in the 151 WGS 84/UTM zone 38S projected coordinate system.
-Because of the methodology used to 152 derive the 1953 forest cover map, it was not possible to perfectly aligned this map with the 153 forest cover maps of later years which were produced through digital processing of satellite 154 imagery.
-As a consequence, the 1953 cannot be merged with the map of laters years to 155 identify precisely the location of the deforested areas.
-Nonetheless, the 1953 forest cover 156 map can be used to have a rough estimate of the forest cover and forest fragmentation at 157 this date.
-To do so, the map was rasterized at 30 m resolution on the same grid as the 158 forest cover maps for years 1973, 1990 and 2000.
-159 or windthrow) as deforestation.
-It also prevents us from underestimating forest cover and overestimating forest fragmentation.
-All the resulting maps have been made permanently and freely available on the Zenodo research data repository at https://doi.org/10.5281/ zenodo.1145785.
+The 1953 forest cover map from Harper et al. (2007) is a vector map produced by 152 scanning the paper map of Humbert et al. (1965) which was derived from the visual inter-153 pretation of aerial photographs.
+We reprojected the forest cover map of year 1953 in the 154 WGS 84/UTM zone 38S projected coordinate system.
+Because of the methodology used to 155 derive the 1953 forest cover map, it was not possible to perfectly aligned this map with the 156 forest cover maps of later years which were produced through digital processing of satellite 157 imagery.
+As a consequence, the 1953 cannot be merged with the map of later years to 158 identify precisely the location of the deforested areas.
+Nonetheless, the 1953 forest cover 159 map can be used to have a rough estimate of the forest cover and forest fragmentation at 160 this date.
+To do so, the map was rasterized at 30 m resolution on the same grid as the 161 forest cover maps for years 1973, 1990 and 2000.
+162

 Finally for all forest cover maps from 1973, isolated single non-forest pixels (i.e. fully surrounded by forest pixels) were recategorized as forest pixels.
 Doing so, forest cover increased from about 95,000 ha for year 1953 to about 600,000 ha for year 2010.
-This allowed us to avoid counting very small scale events (<0.1 ha, such as selective logging
+This allowed us to avoid counting very small scale events (<0.1 ha, such as selective logging or wind-throw) as deforestation.
+It also prevents us from underestimating forest cover and overestimating forest fragmentation.

-168 2.2 Computing forest cover areas and deforestation rates
+169 2.2 Computing forest cover areas and deforestation rates